-The disposal method doesn’t just end there.
-If your product has been recalled, you need to clean the house.
-Salmonella, which is a common reason products get recalled, is an insidious disease that can get essentially everywhere.
+Salmonella, which is a common reason product get recalled, is an insidious disease that can get essentially everywhere.

 Continuing along this same vein of doggy food problems, we’ll discuss additives and artificial substances in dog foods and what to do to avoid those next.